Wardun Yussof: International career

-Wardun made his first start for Brunei at the 2002 World Cup qualifying round for Asia, in a 0-5 loss against Yemen on 7 April 2001.
+Wardun was first selected for the national team in the 2000 AFC Asian Cup qualification matches against Macau, Japan and Singapore.
+A year later, Wardun made his first start for Brunei at the 2002 World Cup qualifying round for Asia, in a 0–5 loss against Yemen on 7 April 2001.
 He appeared a total of four times in the campaign.
 He was in goal for the 2004 AFC Asian Cup qualification matches held in the Maldives.

 After a huge gap without any international appearances, Wardun played in the 2008 Suzuki Cup qualifying when the whole Brunei team was represented by his club, DPMM FC.

 Wardun was the keeper when Brunei gained their first World Cup qualifying victory over Chinese Taipei in Kaohsiung on 12 March 2015.
 A year later, he was also in the starting lineup for the 2016 AFF Suzuki Cup qualification matches in Cambodia.
 Wardun conceded eight goals in three games as Brunei finished third in the qualifying group.

 Wardun's next international tournament was a month later at the 2016 AFC Solidarity Cup held in Kuching, Malaysia.
 In the semi-final against Macau on 12 November, Wardun was sent off in the 55th minute for denying Niki Torrão a goal-scoring opportunity at the edge of the penalty box.
-Brunei went out 4-3 on penalties thereafter, with Tarmizi Mat Johari between the goalposts.
+Brunei went out 4–3 on penalties thereafter, with Tarmizi Mat Johari between the goalposts.

 Wardun was included in the national team's 23-man squad for the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in September 2018.

+After three years away from the national team, Wardun accepted a callup to the Wasps for the 2027 Asian Cup qualifying match against Lebanon hosted by Qatar on 25 March 2025.
+He was an unused substitute in a 5–0 loss.